fluree/docs.flur.ee/src/content/docs/examples/voting.md

 }]
 ```

 We now have a fully operational voting system.
 If we want to add a voting requirement to any other predicates, we would simply have to issue a transaction specifying a new function (or re-using `2VotesMajority`), and adding that function to any `_predicate`.
-For example, the below transction would require at least 10 votes with more than 75% voting yes in order to change smart function code.
+For example, the below transaction would require at least 10 votes with more than 75% voting yes in order to change smart function code.

 ```
 [{